isacarnekvist/isacarnekvist.github.io/_posts/2017-05-08-magneto-loss-for-dropout-networks.markdown

 ![Test]({{ site.url }}/assets/mse-result.svg)

+What I would want from a network I sample from is of course that the samples are from the same distribution as the target distribution.
 Instead of having MSE as loss, I tried a loss function where the error decays for points further away from the prediction:

 \\[\frac{1}{N}\sum_{i=1}^N\frac{(\hat{y_i} - y_i)^2}{e^{\gamma(\hat{y_i} - y_i)^2}}\\]